hc-oss/react-multi-select-component/README.md

 ## 💅 Themeing

-You can override css variables to customize appearance
+You can override CSS variables to customize the appearance

 ```css
 .multi-select {